julfabre/ezdocker-stack/Readme.md

 	* Your project name
     * Is this stack used for backend or frontend development (lighter stack) ?
-	* Will the docker stack be used for only one project (ez instance will be cloned in site folder) or for many projects already present on your computer ?
+	* Will the docker stack be used for only one project (instance will be cloned in site folder) or for many projects already present on your computer ?
 	* If the stack is a mono project stack, the Git url of your project.
 	* If this is a multi projects stack, the root path of your projects (usually /home/user/www)